AzAdminEVM/Power-BI-PL-300-Study-Guide/README.md

 # Introduction
 This repo contains a study guide for the [PL-300: Microsoft Power BI Data Analyst certification exam](https://docs.microsoft.com/en-us/learn/certifications/exams/da-100), the exam to certify the recipient as a [Microsoft Certified: Power BI Data Analyst Associate](https://docs.microsoft.com/en-us/learn/certifications/data-analyst-associate/).

-# What this document contains
+# What this Document Contains

 First and foremost is the current Skills Measured outline found [here](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4qbu6).
-This has been recreated below as a checklist first, and then as an [outline](#the-skills-measured-outline) with links to each section from 1) the primary Microsoft Learn page(s), 2) additional Microsoft documentation, and 3) additional resources.
+This has been recreated below as a checklist first, and then as an [outline](#the-skills-measured-outline) with links to 1) the primary Microsoft Learn page(s), 2) additional Microsoft documentation, and 3) additional resources.

-Unfortunately, Microsoft's Learn path and its outline are not a 1:1.
-Here we've done the best we can to provide links to the relevant information.
-Where larger gaps between the outline and the MS Learn track exist, users may instead find links to external sites and resources.

-The document furthermore contains references to [further reading and resources](#additional-resources--links), including tutorial videos, paid training (not ours), and the Dashboard in a Day offered by Microsoft (free).
+The document also contains references to [further reading and resources](#additional-resources--links), including tutorial videos, paid training (not ours), and the Dashboard in a Day offered by Microsoft (free).

 **This document is current as of February 2022.**

 # How to Use this Document
-We recommend the Microsoft Learn track first.
-Find it [here](https://docs.microsoft.com/en-us/learn/certifications/data-analyst-associate/).
+Clone the repo.
+Then, begin with the Microsoft Learn track found [here](https://docs.microsoft.com/en-us/learn/certifications/data-analyst-associate/), but also linked to in the below Outline.
 This is the go-to source for all material covered by the exam.

-Use the outline below as your guide, checking off as you go.
+As you complete each section, check off each sub-section and header.
+To do so, add an `x` between the brackets, like so `[x]`.
+Example:
+- [ ] Incomplete
+- [x] Complete

-We then recommend working with the provided material to solidify what's been learned. **There is too much material for everything to sink in just following the Microsoft Learn path.** You will have to practice.
+We then recommend working with the provided material to solidify what's been learned.

+**NOTICE: There is too much material for everything to sink in just following the Microsoft Learn path.** You **will** have to practice.

+# Additional Notes
+Unfortunately, Microsoft's Learn path and its outline are not a 1:1, which means that content for certain sub-sections may not be found within the page linked to by the header.
+We have done our best to fill these gaps, though several surely remain.
+Please feel free to contribute to fill these in.

 # The Skills Measured Checklist